espocrm/documentation/docs/user-guide/mail-merge.md

 !!! note

-    By default, records with empty *Address* field are skiped.
+    By default, records with empty *Address* field are skipped.